noaa-oar-arl/monet/README.md

 * Interpolation routines now use pyresample KDTrees.
 You have the option of nearest neighbor, custom method (1/r or 1/r**2 or what have you), or a guassian method for KDTrees.
 This replaces the scipy.interpolate.griddata.
 The result is more flexibility and about 800% speedup in interpolating model results to observations.
 * Added a verify driver.
 Currently, this is a rudimentary driver.
 It only returns a verification object for one of the previous verification objects (verifiy_airnow, verify_aqs, verify_improve).
 Updates to the WIKI will be coming shortly.
 Stay tuned.
+* AIRNOW aggregation has been signficantly sped up.  ~1000% compared to previous method.

 ### Basic tutorial for AIRNOW and AQS.